On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Preliminaries

 Now we generalize the notion of symplecticness of automorphisms to actions of group schemes like $\mu_n$.

-\begin{defn} Let $G$ be a finite group scheme whose identity component $G^0$ is commutative and of multiplicative type, and whose \'etale part $G/G^0$ is tame (i.e.\ of order not divisible by $\charac k$).
+\begin{defn} Let $G$ be a finite group scheme of multiplicative type.
 Let $X$ be either an abelian surface or an RDP K3 surface, equipped with an action of $G$.
-We say that the action is \emph{symplectic} if the weight of the $1$-dimensional space $H^0(X^{\sm}, \Omega^2_{X/k})$ with respect to the action of $G^0$ is zero, and $G / G^0$ acts on $H^0((X/G^0)^{\sm}, \Omega^2_{(X/G^0)/k})$ trivially. \end{defn} \begin{rem} As we will see (Theorem \ref{thm:quotient:symplectic}), under the former condition $X/G^0$ is either an abelian surface or an RDP K3 surface and hence the latter condition is equivalent to the action of $G/G^0$ on $\widetilde{X/G^0}$ being symplectic in the classical sense.
-In particular, if $G^0 = 1$ then our definition is equivalent to the classical one.
+We say that the action is \emph{symplectic} if the $1$-dimensional space $H^0(X^{\sm}, \Omega^2_{X/k})$ with respect to the action of $G$ is of weight $0$. \end{defn}

-On the other hand, if $G$ is commutative and of multiplicative type (not necessarily local), then the action is symplectic if and only if the weight of the $1$-dimensional space $H^0(X^{\sm}, \Omega^2_{X/k})$ with respect to the action of $G$ is zero (Proposition \ref{prop:commutative}).
-This suggests that our definition of the symplecticness of $\mu_n$-actions is a natural generalization of that of $\bZ/n'\bZ$-actions (order $n'$ automorphisms) for $n'$ not divisible by $\charac k$. \end{rem}
+\begin{rem} Under the assumptions of Definition \ref{def:symplectic}, suppose $G$ is reduced.
+Equivalently, this means that $G$ is a constant group scheme corresponding to a finite abelian group of order prime to $p$.
+Then, by Proposition \ref{prop:2-forms of RDP}, our symplecticness is equivalent to the symplecticness of the induced $G$-action on the minimal resolution $\tilde{X}$ in the usual sense (i.e.\ preserving the global $2$-form).
+This suggests that our definition of the symplecticness of $\mu_n$-actions is a natural generalization of that of $\bZ/m\bZ$-actions (order $m$ automorphisms) for $m$ not divisible by $\charac k$.